 There are 121 prisons in England and Wales.
 Since their creation, local communities have worked inside the prison walls to support those in custody.
 Today, there are thousands of voluntary sector staff and volunteers playing a key role in supporting the reduction of reoffending, helping families and children impacted by imprisonment and working through the prison gate to resettle people back into the community when they are released.

 All prisons fall under Her Majesty’s Prison and Probation Service (HMPPS).
-Through HM Prisons Service they manage public sector prisons and the contract for private prisons in England and Wales.
+Through HM Prisons Service they manage public sector prisons and the contracts for private prisons in England and Wales.
 View HMPPS’s organisational structure.

-Of the 121 prisons, there are currently 14 contracted out to the private sector, 10 women’s prisons and 87 resettlement prisons.
+Of the 121 prisons, there are 14 contracted out to the private sector, 10 women’s prisons and 87 resettlement prisons.
 The aim, but not the reality, is for all prisoners to spend the last three months of their sentence in their local resettlement prison so that release plans can be properly developed.
 The Ministry of Justice target is to ensure that at least 80% of adult men will be released from these resettlement prisons.

 This prisons map shows the location and type of prisons in England and Wales.
 Click on the map for more information, including the prison areas and the names of the Executive and Prison Group Directors.